 Put on low lighting

-Meditation can help ease pain because it requires you to “tune” in to what you’re feeling.
+Meditation can help ease the pain because it requires you to “tune” into what you’re feeling.
 It may sound counterintuitive, but it can help to be more in touch with your pain.
 During meditation, focus on the type of pain you are experiencing such as burning, tightness or tingling.
 These exercises make it easier to identify the pain and deal with the symptoms.
 You can also try acupuncture, as studies suggest it is effective at treating certain types of pain.

 Focus on Your Breathing

 Deep breathing exercises calm the mind, reduce stress hormones and relax the muscles, all of which can ease pain and discomfort.
 The benefit to deep breathing is that you can use it anytime, anywhere.
 No special equipment is needed.
 There are many relaxation breathing techniques you can do, so experiment with a few.
-Here is an article that covers various breathing exercises such as foursquare breathing, belly breathing and focusing on each breath.

 Eat a Healthy Diet